LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 * The URL link will open the link in the separate browser
 * SMS link will open the Messaging App with the phone number pre-filed in the the "To:"
 * Phone number link will open the native iOS action sheet with option to call the number
-* Facetime/Facetime audio link﻿s opens action sheet with facetime audio, send message and call options.
+* Facetime/Facetime audio links opens action sheet with facetime audio, send message and call options.

 ## Developer updates - Functions